rubensf/TigerML/README.md

 ## Basic Blocks during Control Flow
 We construct our flow graph using basic blocks rather than instruction by instruction for increased efficiency running control flow algorithms.

-## Coalescing and Spilling
-We try to remove all unnecessary move operations, and spill some registers to the frame when you can't color all conflicting registers.